 The method melts the ZAMAK alloy in a furnace to give it a liquid form.
 A proper temperature is controlled in this case, ensuring the alloy melts evenly.
 Engineers usually remove the impurities during this step.

 After refining, the process keeps the molten metal in the injection chamber.
 Once again, the temperature is controlled correctly here.
-In addition, proper sealing is also necessary.
+Furthermore, it is essential to ensure proper sealing.
 This controlled environment is crucial for preventing contaminations.

 Injecting the molten ZAMAK alloy into the die is critical in the die-casting process.
-Engineers usually prepare and keep the molten metal in the injection chamber in the previous step.
+In the previous step, engineers usually prepare and keep the molten metal in the injection chamber.
 Indeed, this chamber is well-sealed and controlled.

 The injection device uses a plunger or piston to push the molten metal into the die.
 In this case, a certain pressure is necessary.
 Note that, based on this pressure rating, the type of die-casting may vary.
 However, the pressure forces the molten metal to reach every mold corner, filling the cavity.

 FYI: Proper injection technique is crucial for high-quality castings.
-In addition, it also ensures a smooth and even surface finish.
+Additionally, it guarantees a smooth and even surface finish.
 Therefore, when designing a mold, the injection channel must be well-planned.

-Step #4 Cooling and Solidifying the Die Casting ZAMAK Parts
+Step #4: Cooling and solidifying the die-cast ZAMAK parts

 FYI: A proper cooling system is always necessary for consistent solidification.
 It also helps in preventing many casting defects.